Blog

 We are thrilled to announce that Contract Spy has been selected as one of the Finalists in the Contracting Awards 2019 in the Best Contractor Innovation Category.
 The awards, which will be decided in November 2019, will be judged by a panel of industry experts which includes Julia Kermode, the Chief Executive of the Freelancer and Contractor Services Association.
 Contract Spy provides an innovative service that enables its members to...

 Whilst most contractors would probably like to work direct for their clients rather than through an agency, the fact remains that even in spite of Contract Spy’s success in giving contractors another viable option, most of you reading will still be contracting via an agency.
 So is it ever possible to negotiate out of an agency contract, leaving you free to contract direct with the client?
-Contract Spy believes this is possible, as...
+Contract Spy believes this is possible, as long as...